pzemtsov/pzemtsov.github.io/_posts/2014-05-07-from-macros-to-templates.md

 - There is no need for separate `MOVE_BYTE` function or macro any more: its code can be easily placed inside `move_bytes<N>`.

-- Hopefully the functions will be inlined into each other (I asked for that by using the `inline` keyword, but the compiler can do some ilininng even without such a request), and in the end we'll get an unrolled loop.
+- Hopefully the functions will be inlined into each other (I asked for that by using the `inline` keyword, but the compiler can do some inlining even without such a request), and in the end we'll get an unrolled loop.

 - Macros can access any variables from the context they are invoked; functions can't.
 That's why the entire context these functions operate one must be passed to them as parameters